octopus-network/octopus-appchain-anchor/README.md

     pub validator_id_in_near: AccountId,
     /// The validator's id in the appchain. pub validator_id_in_appchain: AccountIdInAppchain,
+    /// The account id in the appchain for receiving income of the validator in appchain. pub payee_id_in_appchain: AccountIdInAppchain,
     /// Staked balance of the validator.
     pub deposit_amount: Balance,
     /// Staking state of the validator.
     pub staking_state: StakingState,
+    /// The reserved validator can NOT be delegated to. pub is_reserved: bool,
 }
 ```